 Latin America, a region defined by legendary revolutions and social movements, has always been one of IISH's important collection regions.

 The level of activities has been considerably scaled up following the decision in 2010 to subsequently place the emphasis of the collection policy outside of Europe.
-Regional desks for Africa and for Latin America were to join those already established in Asia, the Middle East and Russia.
 The IISH research focuses on the transnational study of labour, labour relations and workers’ social movements.
 It is important to register and document these trends and movements and the IISH can play a part here.